cake-build/website/input/docs/tutorials/pinning-cake-version.md

 # Pinning addin version

-If addins are referenced through the *packages.config* file they can be pinned the same way as the Cake version.
+If addins are referenced through the *packages.config* in the addins folder, file they can be pinned the same way as the Cake version.

 If addins are referenced using the `#addin` preprocessor directive they can be pinned like this: